geerlingguy/ansible-role-supervisor/README.md

 Whether to enable the TCP-based HTTP server, and the interface and port on which the server should listen if enabled.

+    supervisor_systemd_unit_template: supervisord.unit.j2

+If the default systemd unit template does not suit your needs, you can replace it with your own.
+What you need to do:
+* create a `templates` directory at the same level as your playbook
+* create a `templates/mysupervisord.unit.j2` file (make sure sure it's name is different from the default template)
+* set the variable `supervisor_systemd_unit_template: mysupervisord.unit.j2`

 ## Dependencies

 None.